mlaursen/react-md/packages/documentation/pages/getting-started/Installation.md

 #### File Structure Exceptions

-If a package is an excemption to the rule listed above, the installation documentation for that package will include a note as a reminder.
+If a package is an exemption to the rule listed above, the installation documentation for that package will include a note as a reminder.

 ##### Package is not styleable